 If IoT data analytics is evaluated and implemented properly within smart offices, it can have a positive impact on employees’ productivity and overall business success.
 However, there is a privacy concern: Accenture reports that only 32% of employees consent to their company using their workplace data, and 55% of businesses don’t ask for consent.

 The combination of IoT sensors and data analytics may help companies, especially in the manufacturing industry, to determine when equipment requires maintenance by measuring vibration, heat, and other important figures.
-Smart equipment can also send messages to operators about potential breakdowns, wear, and delivery schedules.
+Digital twin in manufacturing can also send messages to operators about potential breakdowns, wear, and delivery schedules.
 This not only facilitates regular equipment maintenance but also contributes to predictive maintenance.

 Sensor data is used to predict when assets need to be serviced, which allows maintenance to be scheduled at the optimal time, thus reducing breakdowns and saving maintenance costs.